brazilianmonk/brazilianmonk.github.io/pages/a/kappa.md

 ### lifespan of Buddhas

--   4/5th of the lifespan of the period in which they appear
--   Gotama Buddha could have lived 5/5th or even 6/5th if he wished so
+-   normally, 4/5th of the lifespan of the period in which they appear, but they can extend it to 5/5th or even 6/5th if they are requested.
     -   so ākaṅkhamāno, ānanda, tathāgato kappaṃ vā tiṭṭheyya kappāvasesaṃ vā
 -   notes:
     -   saṅghabhedakamma leads to niraya for a kappa, while uniting the saṅgha leads to sagga for a kappa: here, āyukappa of those destinations
-        -   (*:q: isn't that just the normal lifespan?*)

 ---
 ## Antara- / Cūḷa- / Manvantara-kappa

 ### reason for being called manvantara

--   called manvantarakappas due to there being a king named Manu at the beginning of each antarakappa
+-   due to there being a king named Manu at the beginning of each antarakappa
     -   prmdpn: antarakappo nāma ekassa vivaṭṭhaṭṭhāyi-asaṅkheyyassa abbhantare manussānaṃ āyukappassa hāyana-vaḍḍhana-vasena dissamānantarā catusaṭṭhippabhedā cūḷakappā vuccanti
     -   Prd.: … ye loke manvantara-kappā’ti vuccanti.
 Ekamekena manunāmakena mahāsammatarājena upalakkhitā antarakappā’ti vuttaṃ hoti